The-SCRIPT-Group/Hades/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A few environment variables should be set for proper functionality
+A few environment variables should be set for proper functionality -- you can just add these in a `.env` file and `decouple` will pick them up

 `BOT_API_KEY` - Telegram Bot API Key